- How is Hodgkin disease treated?

 - A radiation oncologist: a doctor who treats cancer with radiation therapy.

-It is important to discuss all of your treatment options as well as their possible side effects with your doctors to help make the decision that best fits your needs.
+It is important to discuss all of your treatment options, including their goals and possible side effects, with your doctors to help make the decision that best fits your needs.
 In choosing a treatment plan, consider your health and the type and stage of the Hodgkin disease.
-Be sure that you understand all the risks and side effects of the various treatments before making a decision.
+It’s also very important to ask questions if you’re not sure about something.
+You can find some good questions to ask in “What should you ask your doctor about Hodgkin disease?”